SandTechStuff/Aero11/README.md

 # Aero11

-[Aero10](https://www.deviantart.com/vaporvance/art/909711949) faithfully ported to Windows 11.
+[Aero10](https://www.deviantart.com/vaporvance/art/909711949) faithfully ported to Windows 11, with the necessary changes to make it work properly.

 Currently, only the Seven variant is ported.